 I spend a lot of time browsing Instagram and Pinterest about the latest in fashion.
 I also spend a lot of time understanding authenticity by reading blogs and tutorials on how to check the authenticity of items.

 I also continuously look for Instagram accounts of international sellers especially those who are selling vintage items to keep myself informed of what to look for the next time I go to a thrift store.

 Are you also a thrift flipper?
-Feel free to share your thrift store flipping routine and also your thoughts and recommendations on the comment section below.
+Feel free to share your thrift store flipping routine and your thoughts and recommendations in the comment section below.